 Dr. Louis Aronne appeared on Letterman's show quite frequently before the surgery.

 According to a post by The New York Times, Letterman used to often joke about his cholesterol level on his show, as well as the oat brand he used to lower them down.
 Of course, interviewing Presidents with the same attitude was a signature style for Letterman.
 But who knew it could come jumping on his back.

 The wealthy television host didn't credit only Dr. Aronne for his contribution as his physician.
 All the doctors and nurses except one who was instrumental in his recovery appeared on his first return to hosting the show in February 2000.
 David broke down, thinking how he'd come back alive.

 That's Robin Williams, by the way, not one of his lifesavers.

 Photo Credit: Barbara Nitke, AP

-Heart problems are obviously associated with blood flow and cholesterol levels, which ultimately means food has a huge part in it.
+Heart problems are obviously associated with blood flow and cholesterol levels, which ultimately means the food has a huge part in it.
 And indirectly, body weight can also be a determining parameter for heart risks.
 And though there are no records of the Late Show mogul, a weight loss could've helped her too.
-But it was Dr. Aronne's care that got him in a better track.
+But it was Dr. Aronne's care that got him on a better track.

-Following the Comeback, Letterman Wrote a Credit on Aronne's Book about How He Taught Him Eating Habits
+Following the Comeback, David Letterman Wrote a Credit on Aronne's Book about How He Taught Him Eating Habits

-You probably won't recognize him when he jogs past your home (Although, this is in France).
+You probably won't recognize him when he jogs past your home (Although this is in France).